krzysztofengineer/openbsd/README.md

 ### Donations

 If you appreciate my books and projects - please consider sponsorship via Github.
 Thank you for any donations.

+### FAQ

+- **Do you even know English?**

+  I know that my language is bad sometimes, but I hope the key points are easy to understand.
+  If you're superior to me, please consider PR to fix any communication issues.

+- **Do you know anything about computers?**

+  I've spent most of my life learning new programming languages (way too many), reinstalling Linux distros and starting new projects that I've abandoned a week later.
+  Still, due to my not so great memory, I'm not claiming to be an expert, just sharing what I know to be right at the moment.